SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 Both App-Only and Delegated SharePoint Embedded from trusted (or private) client applications are allowed.
 SharePoint Embedded authorization management blocks public clients from making API calls to create containers, whether they're App-Only or Delegated.

+## Using SharePoint APIs

+> [!NOTE]
+> You need to add the scope of Sites.FullControl.All due to scopes changing

+Using ContainerType Management APIs
+* These are NOT Graph APIs
+* Have to call them directly so permissions are different
+* Scope needed: Container.Selected Scope

+Using Graph APIs

+* FileStorageContainer.Selected
+* You will have access to selected container types
+* Scope needed: ContainerType permissions manage the permission WITHIN the scope

 ## Container.Selected Scope

 The [Register Container Type API](register-api-documentation.md) uses the Container.Selected scope.
 To call it, you must configure this scope in your App manifest.